ekazaev/route-composer/README.md

 `FinderPolicy` here is an enum that explains `FinderWithPolicy` how it should iterate through the stack
 * `allStackUp` - start to search from `UIWindow`'s root view controller and go up through the stack by all presented view controllers.
-* `allStackDown` - start to search from topmost presented view controller and go down through the stack by all presenting view controllers till it reach
-`UIWindow`'s root view controller.
+* `allStackDown` - start to search from topmost presented view controller and go down through the stack by all presenting view controllers till it reaches `UIWindow`'s root view controller.
 * `currentLevel` - start to search in topmost presented view controller and its child view controllers only
 * `topMost` - Just test if the topmost presented view controller is the one that router is looking for.

 #### 3. Action

-`Action` instance explains router **how view controller created by a `Fabric` should be integrated in to a view controller stack**.
-Most likely you will not need to implement your own actions because library provides actions for most of default action that can be done in `UIKit` like
+`Action` instance explains router **how view controller created by a `Factory` should be integrated in to a view controller stack**.
+Most likely you will not need to implement your own actions because library provides actions for most of default action that can be done in
-(`PresentModallyAction`, `AddTabAction`, `PushAction` etc.) , you may need to implement your own actions if you are implementing something unusual.
+`UIKit` like (`PresentModallyAction`, `AddTabAction`, `PushToNavigationAction` etc.) , you may need to implement your own actions if you are implementing something unusual.

 Check example app to see custom action implementation.

 *Example: As you most likely will not need to implement your own actions, lets look at the implementation of `PresentModallyAction` provided